skadio/balans/README.md

-# MAB_ALNS
+# MAB_ALNS - Mutation Operator

 ## Description
-The project is about the implementation of a bandit selector outside of the MIP solver such as "SCIP".
+The project is about the implementation of operators and a bandit selector outside of the MIP solver such as "SCIP".

-The library provides the algorithm and various acceptance criteria, operator selection schemes, and stopping criteria.
+The library provides the operators and the algorithm in which operator selection schemes will be implemented..
 To solve your own MIP problem, you should provide the following:

--A solution state for your problem that implements an objective() function.
+-MIP instance
 -An initial solution.

--One or more destroy and repair operators tailored to your problem.
+-Note: LP relaxation and problem class will be implemented automatically inside the library.

 Here is a minimum we are implementing:
+MUTATION OPERATOR
+1. Reading a MIP instance from MIPLIP library.
+2. Obtaining a MIP instance class and lp relaxed solution.
+3. Defining Mutation Operator to get the next solution.

+Here is a minimum we will be implementing:

 1. LNS Heuristics as operators and we enumerate these operators and assign them as "arms".
 2. Efficient bandit algorithm is run on top these heuristics.